Amaze is the Special Educational Needs Information, Advice and Support Service (SENDIASS) for Brighton & Hove.

 The Carers' Card is is an incentive card that gives offers and discounts on leisure, health and wellbeing activities across Brighton and beyond.
 The offers are developed by the Compass Card/Carers’ Card Development Worker at Amaze.
 Parent carers whose child has a Compass Card automatically qualify for a Carers’ Card.
 Find out more about the Carers' Card.

 Face 2 Face is a peer support service that offers befriending to families around the time of diagnosis or other challenges.
 The project is delivered by a team of volunteers, all parents of children with additional needs, who receive intensive training and ongoing supervision.
+Find out more about Amaze Face 2 Face Befriending.

 Workshops are designed to provide parents with practical ideas and strategies for working with and supporting children and young people with special needs.
 Programmes include Insiders Guide parent support courses and Triple P positive parenting courses and a new Amazing Futures peer support groups for young people up to 25.

 The Amazing Futures Project trains young volunteers with and without additional needs to provide peer support to disabled young people aged 14-25, helping young people to build their confidence, widen their social networks and improve their employment prospects as they move into adulthood.
 Peer support may be delivered one-to-one or in groups and the project also offers accessible information resources and workshops for disabled young people.
+Find out more about Amazing Futures Peer Support.

 How to contact Amaze